Solid Waste Transfer Station Geotechnical Guidance

 It is possible to use Soil Conservation Service Soil Survey reports as the source of engineering properties for soil.
 This source should be used with caution since the data is usually not site specific.
 The engineering properties in the Soil Survey would be satisfactory for designs utilizing slabs on grade (slabs placed on natural, undisturbed soil).

-If you have any questions concerning the geotechnical testing requirements at your site, contact the Waste Management Section at (402) 471-4210.
+If you have any questions concerning the geotechnical testing requirements at your site, contact the Nebraska Department of Environment and Energy’s Waste Management Section at (402) 471-4210.

 - Email questions to: NDEE.firstname.lastname@example.org